 Anything you add to

 .htaccess can potentially slow WooCommerce down.
-We recommend using the clean, default WordPress standard, and to use plugins like Redirection to take care of redirects.
+We recommend using the clean, default WordPress standard and using plugins like Redirection to take care of redirects.

 Use HTTP/2 to Avoid Combining & Aggregating Files in PHP

 HTTP/2 introduced a technology called multiplexing.
-Multiplexing enables the server to send multiple files to the client over one connection, as opposed to HTTP/1 where every element on the page required a separate roundtrip.
-This means that any gains we once got from aggregating and bundling files, now will just make your site slower because it is unnecessary work.
-It is perfectly fine, and recommended, to use compilers as Grunt or Gulp, but avoid combining elements and files using PHP.
+Multiplexing enables the server to send multiple files to the client over one connection, as opposed to HTTP/1, where every element on the page requires a separate roundtrip.
+This means that any gains we once got from aggregating and bundling files now will just make your site slower because it is unnecessary work.
+It is perfectly fine and recommended to use compilers such as Grunt or Gulp, but avoid combining elements and files using PHP.

 Adjust WooCommerce image sizes

 Under WooCommerce Settings -> Products -> Show, you will find WooCommerce’s three standard image sizes.
 Adjust these dimensions to be exactly the size that you use in the store.
 That makes sure the browser does not need to recalculate and resize the image.
 That will save time, and you might also save transfer time when the image is as small as possible.